 Authority Having Jurisdiction (AHJ): An organization, office, or individual responsible for enforcing the requirements of a code or standard, or for approving equipment, materials, an installation, or a procedure.
-In DOE, the head of field element is the AHJ, but responsibility can be delegated to another federal official and routine activities can be delegated to a contractor.
+In DOE, the Head of the Field Element is the AHJ, but responsibility can be delegated to another federal official and routine activities can be assigned to a contractor.

 Building: Any structure, having a roof and walls, used or intended for supporting or sheltering any occupancy.
-It excludes structures not designed for occupancy (e.g., waste tanks, sand filters, saltstone vaults) or that do not have at least partial enclosure by construction materials (e.g., exhaust stack, burial ground, open pads, bridges/roads, etc.).
+It excludes structures not designed for occupancy (such as waste tanks, sand filters, and saltstone vaults) or that do not have at least partial enclosure by construction materials (such as exhaust stack, burial ground, open pads, and bridges/roads).

-Building Code Official (or Building Official): The officer or other designated authority charged with the administration and enforcement of the building code, or a duly authorized representative.
-The DOE head of field element or designee is the Building Code Official, unless otherwise directed by the Cognizant Secretarial Officer.
+Building Code Official (BCO): The officer or other designated authority charged with the administration and enforcement of the building code, or a duly authorized representative.
+The DOE Head of the Field Element or designee is the BCO, but responsibility can be delegated to another federal official or as otherwise directed by the Cognizant Secretarial Officer.

-Central Technical Authority (CTA): Part of DOE line management, CTAs provide centralized technical expertise and operational awareness to ensure adequate and proper implementation and maintenance of nuclear safety policy, requirements, and guidance, and assist the field and headquarters elements in developing line management oversight programs, policies, and processes.
+Central Technical Authority (CTA): Part of DOE line management, CTAs provide centralized technical expertise and operational awareness to ensure adequate and proper implementation and maintenance of nuclear safety policy, requirements, and guidance, and assist the field and headquarters elements in developing line management oversight programs, policies, and processes.5